Disintegrated optimal transport for metric fiber bundles: Abstract

-is compact for any $\varepsilon>0$.
-We let $C_0(X)$ and $C_b(X)$ stand for the space of continuous functions on $X$ vanishing at infinity and the space of bounded continuous functions on $X$ respectively, both equipped with the supremum norm. \end{definition} To state the properties of $\scrmk_{p, q}$, we fix $y_0\in Y$ and define
+\begin{definition} For a locally compact Hausdorff space $X$, a real valued function $\phi$ on $X$ is said to \emph{vanish at infinity} if $\left\{ x\in X \bigm| \left|\phi(x)\right| \geq \varepsilon \right\}$ is compact for any $\varepsilon>0$.
+We let $C_0(X)$ and $C_b(X)$ stand for the space of continuous functions on $X$ vanishing at infinity and the space of bounded continuous functions on $X$ respectively, both equipped with the supremum norm. \end{definition} We also define